tensorflow/ranking/docs/api_docs/python/tfr/keras/pipeline/DatasetHparams/dataset_reader.md

 </td>
 <td>
 If `True`, sampling stops if it encounters an empty dataset.
-If `False`, it skips empty datasets.
+If `False`, it continues sampling and skips any empty datasets.
 It is recommended to set it to `True`.
 Otherwise, the distribution of samples starts off as the user intends, but may change as input datasets become empty.
 This can be difficult to detect since the dataset starts off looking correct.
 Default to `False` for backward compatibility.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>